 and I don't have to worry about posts when I'm swinging a sheet of

 plywood around.
 It also means I have 20 foot beams in the ceiling, and

 putting them up by myself was no easy task.

 almost didn't include this picture because of my fat stomach hanging

-gives a large room upstairs, it also
+not only gives a large room upstairs, it also

 makes a very strong roof.
 The trick to making it look right is to i) have a 2-1 pitch on the bottom and a 1-2 pitch on the top, and ii) make sure the bottom is longer than the top.
 I drew up several designs with my father's help before I settled on this one.
 If I had to do it